capashaa/EEREDitor/README.md

 ## EEREditor - Everybody Edits Offline Editor

-> [!WARNING]
-> This tool is not going to work as expected with EERv2.

 Welcome to the EEREditor GitHub page!
 Here we host sourcecode and latest version of EEREditor.

 ## **About EEREditor**

-EEOditor is an offline Everybody Edits level editor, made to simplify level creation and manipulation.
+EERditor is an offline Everybody Edits level editor, made to simplify level creation and manipulation.
 Originally built by Cyph1e, then continued by capasha and robotkoer.

 ## **Installation/Download**